Download the all-new Republic app:

 'China's systemic abuse'

-Xinjiang is home to some 11 million Uighurs, of which an estimated 1 million have been subject to torture, forced labour, sexual and physical abuses by Chinese State.
+Xinjiang is home to some 11 million Uighurs, of which an estimated 1 million have been subject to torture, forced labour, sexual and physical abuses by the Chinese State.
 Media reports suggest that China has detained a large number of Uighur Muslims in centres that it calls "re-educational camps".
-Media reports also suggest that China is targetting Uighur women through forced abortion and sterilization in order to control birth rate. alleged human rights abuses in Xinjiang have prompted sanctions from United States, which in 2020 alone has issued eight WRO orders on goods made by forced labour in China.
+Media reports also suggest that China is targetting Uighur women through forced abortion and sterilization in order to control the birth rate.
+The alleged human rights abuses in Xinjiang have prompted sanctions from the United States, which in 2020 alone has issued eight WRO orders on goods made by forced labour in China.

 Advertisement

-"China’s systemic abuse of forced labor in Xinjiang Region should disturb every American business and consumer.
+"China’s systemic abuse of forced labor in the Xinjiang Region should disturb every American business and consumer.
 Forced labor is a human rights violation that hurts vulnerable workers and introduces unfair competition into global supply chains.
-CBP will continue taking decisive action to prevent goods made with forced labor from entering United States," CBP Acting Commissioner Mark A. Morgan said in a statement
+CBP will continue taking decisive action to prevent goods made with forced labor from entering the United States," CBP Acting Commissioner Mark A. Morgan said in a statement

 Read: Germany Takes Initiative As 39 UN Members Pan China Over Xinjiang & Tibet; US & UK Join In

-(Im Credit: AP)
+(Image Credit: AP)

 12:45 IST, December 3rd 2020